InalDJ/ProductManagerCRUD/README.md

 # ProductManagerCRUD
 This is a simple CRUD page.
-Built with Spring MVC, SpringData JPA, ThymeLeaf, Hibernate, MySQL.
+Built with Maven, Spring MVC, SpringData JPA, ThymeLeaf, Hibernate, MySQL.